sudslexpro/ip-address-pricing-fix/components/pages-ui/download-pdf/README.md

 # PDF Download Components

-This folder contains components for generating and downloading PDF quotes with the Lex Protector letterhead.
+This folder contains components for generating and downloading PDF quotes with the Lex Protector letterhead, including a comprehensive PDF viewer modal system.

 ## Components